The Ultimate Guide to Travelling by Bus in New Zealand

 Like bus tours, hop-on hop-off buses follow set routes across the country with the option to “hop-off” just about anywhere along the route.
 Unlike bus tours, accommodation, meals and activities are not included in the price but are run on a more “pay-as-you-go” basis.

-Which companies are Hop-on hop-off buses?
+Which Companies are Hop-on Hop-off Buses?

 Flying Kiwi also allows you the option to hop-off their bus tours for 9-day+ periods.
-For this guide, we’ll focus on hop-on hop-off as being Stray and Kiwi Experience, but head over to this article on how Flying Kiwi works as hop-on hop-off.
+For this guide, we’ll focus on hop-on hop-off as being Stray and Kiwi Experience, but head over to this article if you want to know how Flying Kiwi works.

-- Best of both worlds in terms of stress-free tour bus-style travel and choice to be more independent by hopping off the bus, choosing your own activities and accommodation.
+- Best of both worlds in terms of stress-free tour bus-style travel and choice to be more independent by hopping off the bus, choosing your own activities and accommodation

-- They are action-packed tours, while you have the option to slow down by hopping-off the bus.
+- They are action-packed tours, while you have the option to slow down by hopping off the bus

-Other buses in New Zealand
+Other Buses in New Zealand

 New Zealand’s larger cities have their own bus networks to connect the suburbs with the city centre.
 Check out some of our public transport guides for more information.